Guderian2nd/TrueHistoryAI/AI Rules.md

-IF BuildingProdResource is Labor AND (Labor is TechVeryLow OR NeedTech is VeryHigh) THEN BuildResourceBuilding is VeryHigh
+IF BuildingProdResource is Labor AND (Labor is LaborVeryLow OR NeedLabor is VeryHigh) THEN BuildResourceBuilding is VeryHigh

-IF BuildingProdResource is Tech AND (Tech is TechLow OR NeedTech is High) THEN BuildResourceBuilding is High
+IF BuildingProdResource is Labor AND (Labor is LaborLow OR NeedLabor is High) THEN BuildResourceBuilding is High

-IF BuildingProdResource is Tech AND (Tech is TechMedium OR NeedTech is Medium) THEN BuildResourceBuilding is Medium
+IF BuildingProdResource is Labor AND (Labor is LaborMedium OR NeedLabor is Medium) THEN BuildResourceBuilding is Medium

-IF BuildingProdResource is Tech AND (Tech is TechHigh OR NeedTech is Low) THEN BuildResourceBuilding is Low
+IF BuildingProdResource is Labor AND (Labor is LaborHigh OR NeedLabor is Low) THEN BuildResourceBuilding is Low

-IF BuildingProdResource is Tech AND (Tech is TechVeryHigh OR NeedTech is VeryLow) THEN BuildResourceBuilding is VeryLow
+IF BuildingProdResource is Labor AND (Labor is LaborVeryHigh OR NeedLabor is VeryLow) THEN BuildResourceBuilding is VeryLow

 .